josephtperkins1995/homelabdetection/README.md

 4. Generating Telemetry (Splunk)

-Summary- 1. executed malware on windows machine.
-2. from the handler on the Kali Linux VM, I typed in "shell" to establish a shell on the windows machine and typed in net user, net local group and ipconfig

 Parent Image Resume.pdf.exe spawned cmd.exe which then ran net user, net localgroup and ipconfig.
 <img width="865" height="530" alt="Screenshot 6" src="https://github.com/user-attachments/assets/3474b1ca-baa3-4982-89e0-ccd8c57bb796" />